epomatti/az-vm-suse-docker/README.md

 Create an Artifact Feed of type Universal Packages in an ADO project.

-> 💡 For practical implementation of this projects, it is possible to select all members.
+> 💡 For practical implementation of this project, it is possible to select all members.
 However, implement minimal privilege in production.

 <img src=".assets/feed.png" width=400 />